Giftbit/Lightrail-API-V2-Docs/apiary-sources/endpoints/contacts-values-attach.md

 ### Attach a Contact to a Value [POST /contacts/{id}/values/attach]

+Attaching a Contact to a Value sets the Value's `contactId` to that Contact's ID.
+The Contact "has" that Value.
+In a checkout Transaction specifying the same `contactId` will have all applicable Values for the Contact applied to the Transaction.

+If the Value is attached by `code` and the code is generic then a copy of the Value will be created for the Contact (so that other Contacts can also use that code) and a Transaction created to record it.
+If the original Value has a limited number of `usesRemaining` 1 will be taken off and applied to the copy.

 + Parameter
     + id (string) - the ID of the Contact to attach Value to.